Network Centrality and Clustering

 We know that all of the other eigenvectors of \(L\) are orthogonal to \(\mathbf 1\), because \(L\) is symmetric.

-Because of that, a definition of the second smallest eigenvalue is:
+As a result, a definition of the second smallest eigenvalue is:

-\[\lambda_2 = \min_{\Vert \mathbf{x}\Vert = 1, \;\mathbf{x}\perp {\mathbf 1}} \mathbf{x}^TL\mathbf{x}\]
+\[ \lambda_2 = \min_{\Vert \mathbf{x}\Vert = 1, \;\mathbf{x}\perp {\mathbf 1}} \mathbf{x}^TL\mathbf{x}. \]

-It minimizes:
+It minimizes

-\[\mathbf{w}_2 = \arg \min_{\Vert \mathbf{x}\Vert=1,\;\mathbf{x}\perp {\mathbf 1}} \sum_{(i,j)\in E} (x_i - x_j)^2\]
+\[ \mathbf{w}_2 = \arg \min_{\Vert \mathbf{x}\Vert=1,\;\mathbf{x}\perp {\mathbf 1}} \sum_{(i,j)\in E} (x_i - x_j)^2. \]

-then choosing \(\mathbf{x} = \mathbf{w}_2\) (the eigenvector corresponding to \(\lambda_2\)) puts each node in a position that minimizes the sum of the “squared stretching” of each edge.
+If we think of \(x_i\) as a 1-D coordinate for node \(i\) in the graph, then choosing \(\mathbf{x} = \mathbf{w}_2\) (the eigenvector corresponding to \(\lambda_2\)) puts each node in a position that minimizes the sum of the squared stretching of each edge.

-Now, perhaps you recall that the energy in a stretched spring is proportional to the square of its stretched length.
+Recall from physics that the energy in a stretched spring is proportional to the square of its stretched length.

-Then using the Fiedler vector \(\mathbf{w}_2\) for node coordinates is exactly the spring layout of nodes that we discussed in the last lecture – except that it is in one dimension only.
+If we use the entries in \(\mathbf{w}_2\) to position the nodes of the graph along a single dimension, then using the Fiedler vector \(\mathbf{w}_2\) for node coordinates is exactly the spring layout of nodes that we discussed in the last lecture – except that it is in one dimension only.

 This is the basis for the spectral layout that we showed in the last lecture.

-In spectral layout, we use \(\mathbf{w}_2\) for the first dimension, and \(\mathbf{w}_3\) for the second dimension.
+In the spectral layout, we use \(\mathbf{w}_2\) for the first dimension, and \(\mathbf{w}_3\) for the second dimension.

 \(\mathbf{w}_3\) is the eigenvector corresponding to

-\[\lambda_3 = \min_{\Vert \mathbf{x}\Vert = 1, \;\mathbf{x}\perp \{\mathbf{1}, \mathbf{w}_2\}} \mathbf{x}^TL\mathbf{x}\]
+\[ \lambda_3 = \min_{\Vert \mathbf{x}\Vert = 1, \;\mathbf{x}\perp \{\mathbf{1}, \mathbf{w}_2\}} \mathbf{x}^TL\mathbf{x}. \]

-Let’s look again at layouts for the football network:
+Let’s look again at layouts for the football network.

 Code